Skip to content

 ‘3’ Bar chart

-PASSWORD_HASHThis is optional to enable a password login for the web UI – see the extra info below on how to do it.
+PASSWORD_HASHThis is optional but recommended to enable a password login for the web UI – see the extra info below on how to do it.
 If you don’t want to enable this remove the line.

 Key Edits